back to latest articles

 5. Apply design to the value

 This was very well explained by Simon Sinek, who also used Apple as an example.
 In his concept, The Golden Circle, Simon explains that Apple outcompeted thousands of other electronics companies with their "Think Different" motto and creativity support.
-And, only after the answer to the question, "Why are they doing this?" can follow the questions "How do they do it?" and "What are they doing?"
+Only after the answer to the question, "Why are they doing this?" can follow the questions "How do they do it?" and "What are they doing?"
 Only by focusing the entire company on a single idea did they manage to inspire customers, employees, and the whole world, resulting in a unique and strong brand.
-The value we are talking about is not provided by individual Apple products but by the entire Apple ecosystem, bringing together all the services into a continuous user experience flow.
+The value we are talking about is not provided by individual Apple products but by the entire Apple ecosystem and strategic approach, bringing together all the services into a continuous user experience flow.

 Unfortunately, most companies do not define their value by formulating an answer to the question, "Why are you doing this?"
 It’s because they believe that everything is for the sake of profit.
 But, as Simon says, profit is a result, and a business's real purpose is different.
 It's about serving people’s needs.
 Many companies find it easier to answer the question, “What do we do?” and “How do we do it?”
 That's why Apple and companies with similar design-centered approaches are at the top.
 They use the power of design to communicate their “why” in absolutely everything they do.

 The value of this is so great that sometimes users are willing to forgive even partial shortcomings of a product or service while still maintaining their loyalty and paying a much higher price than the market average.
 Customers forgive imperfection only to those who are obsessed with perfection and love what they do.
-Use Apple as an example, and use the power of design to provide your customers with the highest quality service.
-Become the best company in the industry!
+Use Apple strategy as an inspiration, and use the power of design to provide your customers with the highest quality service.

 Get UXDA Research-Based White Paper "How to Win the Hearts of Digital Customers":